Level of Study

 The course will be evaluated by the students in accordance with the quality control system at UiB and the department.

-The Programme Committee is responsible for the content, structure and quality of the programme and courses
+The Programme Committee for Ocean Technology is responsible for the content, structure and quality of the programme and courses

 Contact information for the course coordinator is avaialble at «Mitt UiB», alternatively contact the student advisor.